clemsos/mapmakers.space/_drafts/2018-03-27-report-workshop-china.md

 - Marc Laperouzza, economist at EPFL

 We spent 5 days in each city : 4 days of investigation and 1 day dedicated to public restitution.
-Altogether, we visited a dozen of spaces from the smallest fablab to larger electronic retail cluster.
-The information we collected will be subject to publication under different forms (online blogging, scientific articles, book, etc).
-For now, we will take the time during the following months to process all this data.
+Altogether, we visited a dozen of spaces from the smallest fablab to the largest electronic retail cluster on earth.
+We collected lots of different information that will be subject to publication under different forms (online blogging, scientific articles, book, etc) in the following months.

 ## Making the prototype of a book